How do you feel when you are asked to speak in public?

 Find the purpose in your message.

 Devote all of your energy to the difference you can make to your audience.
-If you can’t make a difference then you are right to feel anxious and would serve them better by simply sending them an email instead.
+If you can’t make a difference, then you are right to feel anxious and may serve them better by simply sending them an email instead.

 Many business presentations are designed simply to impart knowledge or information which of course is quite normal.
 The problem is that most people can read and sadly many presentations are read to the audience.
 They could just have easily read the presentation for themselves at the comfort of their own desks.